Hire Interactive Designers

 A UX designer, on the other hand, designs the overall experience of a product, focusing mainly on the functionality of a product’s features.
 They consider the entire user journey, from initial interactions to task completion, and aim to create a seamless, efficient, and enjoyable user experience.
 UX designers also conduct user research, gather requirements, create wireframes and prototypes, and collaborate with stakeholders to ensure the product meets user needs and business goals.

-At Toptal, we thoroughly screen our Interactive designers to ensure we only match you with the highest caliber of talent.
+At Toptal, we thoroughly screen our interactive designers to ensure we only match you with the highest caliber of talent.
 Of the more than 200,000 people who apply to join the Toptal network each year, fewer than 3% make the cut.

 In addition to screening for industry-leading expertise, we also assess candidates’ language and interpersonal skills to ensure that you have a smooth working relationship.

-We make sure that each engagement between you and your Interactive designer begins with a trial period of up to two weeks.
+We make sure that each engagement between you and your interactive designer begins with a trial period of up to two weeks.
 This means that you have time to confirm the engagement will be successful.
 If you’re completely satisfied with the results, we’ll bill you for the time and continue the engagement for as long as you’d like.
 If you’re not completely satisfied, you won’t be billed.
-From there, we can either part ways, or we can provide you with another expert who may be a better fit and with whom we will begin a second, no-risk trial.
+From there, we can either part ways, or we can provide you with another interactive designer who may be a better fit and with whom we will begin a second, no-risk trial.

 The Demand for Interactive Design Continues to Expand